-What the term hedge or hedging refers to when it comes to the financial industry, is that it’s a mechanism which offsets financial risk.
-So what needs to be understood, are the reasons and the circumstances to hedge.
-The Futures and Commodity Markets as we know it today, these exchanges were originally developed, to hedge commodity products.
+What the term hedge or hedging refers to when it comes to the financial industry, is it’s a mechanism which offsets or neutralizes financial risk.
+What needs to be understood, are the reasons and the circumstances to hedge an asset.

-The purpose of the Futures Market, which was originally established in the early 1800’s, was designed to insulate and protect the farmers during that time, from the risk of adverse price swings in their crops, enabling them to price protect their commodity from loss.
+The purpose of the Futures Market, established in the early 1800’s, was designed to insulate and protect the farmers during that time, from the risk of adverse price swings in their crops, enabling them to price protect their commodity from loss.

 The first commodity products were agricultural, such as corn, wheat, sugar, soybeans, orange juice, etc. Other derivatives were eventually included, such as Interest Rates, Stock Indices, Precious Metals, Currency, Steel, Oil and Gas, etc.

-The original intent of the Futures exchange, was created as a method to hedge, and not for profit speculation as we know it today.
+The original intent of the Futures exchange, was created as a method to hedge, and not for profit speculation by retail traders as we know it today.

 The modern day speculator however, plays a beneficial and crucial role, as what they do is increases trading volume and volatility in the markets, which would otherwise be stagnant.